Week-by-week guide to pregnancy

 Week 15 – your second trimester

-You might see people looking curiously at your stomach now – is she or isn't she?
-Although you may think that you look obviously pregnant, others might not want to ask, in case you've just been at the biscuit barrel.
 If you regularly travel on public transport, then you might want to order a badge to prompt other commuters into giving up their seat for you.
-It's amazing how many people 'fall asleep' on the train and fail to notice even very heavily pregnant women.
 You might feel fine now, but as you get bigger, you will be more unstable on your feet, and falling over could be stressful and even dangerous.

 What's happening in my body?

 Things are tightening up in your tummy.
-There's a lot to pack in there – your baby's growing quickly and comes with a lot of packaging (the amniotic sac and fluid) and their own food supply (placenta).
+Your baby is growing quickly and comes with a lot of packaging (the amniotic sac and fluid) and their own food supply (placenta).
 You could start getting the odd jabbing pain on the sides of your bump.
 It's known as 'round ligament pain', and putting your feet up and resting can help.

 Your skin could also feel a bit itchy.
 Try rubbing an unperfumed moisturiser over your stomach, wear loose cotton clothing and have a cool bath.
 If the itching starts to drive you crazy, and particularly if it strikes at night, then see your doctor or midwife, as it could be the sign of a liver condition called 'obstetric cholestasis'.
 However, it's much more likely to be caused by your hormones.